slsa-framework/slsa/docs/spec/v1.0/levels.md

 ## Levels and tracks

 SLSA levels are split into *tracks*.
-Each track has it's own set of levels that measure a particular aspect of supply chain security.
+Each track has its own set of levels that measure a particular aspect of supply chain security.
 The purpose of tracks is to recognize progress made in one aspect of security without blocking on an unrelated aspect.
 Tracks also allow the SLSA spec to evolve: we can add more